jquepi/digitalocean-node/README.md

 ## API Callback Structure

-__All the callbacks for the following will take first an error argument, then a data argument, then the raw response.
+__All the callbacks for the following will take first an error argument, then a data argument, the headers, then the raw response.
 For example:__

 ```js
 client.account.get(function(err, account, headers, response) {